php-fig/fig-standards/proposed/module-identification.md

 A version is a specific build for a module.
 It is identified by the version number.

-Snapshots are a special kind of version that is explained below.
+Development builds are a special kind of version that is explained below.
 They may be used in
-- developer builds
+- builds from developers workstations that may contain resources outside version control
-- revision builds
+- non-tagged builds
 - daily builds
 - pre-release/pre-tagging testing build (f.e. on continuous integration servers)